1DGK/1dgk.github.io/misc.md

 title: Misc
 permalink: /misc/
 ---
-last updated 28 DEC 2024
+last updated 03 JAN 2025

 ### Media
 **Currently reading**:
 - The Time Machine Did It, John Swartzwelder
-- Bringing Up Bookmonsters,  Amber Ankowski and Andy Ankowski
-- Jane Austen's England, Lesley Adkins and Roy Adkins
-- Qualityland, Marc-Uwe Kling
+- To Overthrow the World, Sean McMeekin
+- The Passage, Justin Cronin

 **To-read** (max 10):
 - The Untouchables by Eliot Ness